Ray Herbert: Early life

+First noticed by baseball scout Wish Egan at a local sandlot in Detroit, Herbert signed with his hometown Tigers after attending Detroit Catholic Central High School.
 Herbert won two high school league championships, eventually being inducted in 2008 to the school's hall of fame.
 He was a father to five children.

 Professional career

 Minor leagues

-First noticed by baseball scout Wish Egan at a local sandlot in Detroit, Herbert signed with his hometown Tigers after attending Detroit Catholic Central High School.
 After prepping with the Triple-A Toledo Mud Hens in 1949–50, Herbert received his first MLB trial in August 1950.

-Detroit Tigers 1950-1954
+Detroit Tigers 1950–1954

 In his major league debut, he started against the Philadelphia Athletics at Shibe Park.
 He worked into the eighth inning, and was holding a 3–2 lead when he surrendered a two-run home run to Sam Chapman.
 Herbert was tagged with the loss, although he registered an eight-inning complete game.
 In 1951, he made the Tigers out of spring training and appeared in five early-season games, all in relief; he was the winning pitcher in four of those contests, and compiled a low 1.42 earned run average in 122/3 innings pitched.
 Herbert then joined the military for Korean War service, missing the rest of 1951 and all of 1952.

-When Herbert returned to the Tigers in 1953–54. he got into 85 games, mostly in relief, winning seven of 19 decisions and posting a 5.55 ERA in 172 innings pitched.
+When Herbert returned to the Tigers in 1953–54, he got into 85 games, mostly in relief, winning seven of 19 decisions and posting a 5.55 ERA in 172 innings pitched.